Offline and Online Presence is the Way Forward

 2 – Play the Long Game

-The internet era is the era of scams and fake profiles.
-Building trust with a stranger takes longer than it would through only real-world meets.
-You can speed the process by creating your digital home, ideally a blog that acts as a thorough resume for visitors.
-Once you’ve interacted with someone online, directing them to your blog would allow them to access your professional biography and a way to contact you.
+The internet era is rife with scams and fake profiles.
+Building trust with a stranger takes longer than it would through only real-world meetings.
+You can speed the process by creating your digital home, ideally a blog with a thorough resume for visitors.
+Once you’ve interacted with someone online, directing them to your blog would allow them to access your professional biography and provide a way to contact you.

 Tech Face